streetmix/guidebook/app/contents/faq.md

 <h4 id='credit'>How do I provide credit for Streetmix?</h4>

 We have a very flexible attribution requirement, in the spirit of the “free culture” movement.
-In most cases, when you reuse or republish Streetmix content, you should only have to mention:
+In most cases, when you reuse or republish Streetmix content, you  only need to mention:

 - That you created the imagery in Streetmix
 - That the imagery is licensed under Creative Commons (or include the BSD License, if reusing code)